Doge-is-Dope/Whispr/README.md

 2. Recording: A brief, transitional state when the microphone is activated.
 3. Silence: The microphone is on and actively listening, but no speech is detected.
 4. Speech: The microphone is on, and the VAD has detected speech.
-5. Transcribing: The recorded speech is being converted to text (STT).
+5. Transcribing (Streaming): The microphone is on and partial transcripts are produced in real time, with final text committed before sending to AI.
 6. Thinking: The transcribed text is sent to the AI to generate a response.
 7. Responding: The AI's response is converted to audio and played back (TTS).